Vicomtech/d-EVD_dual-Electric-Vehicle-Dataset/README.md

 ## DEVST (Dataset of Electric Vehicle Synthetic Trips)

 Simulations have been done using SUMO (Simulation of Urban MObility) software.
-Data consist of 21 different routes and for each route, a combination of 5 cars, 3 driving styles, 3 confort cases, 5 occupancy cases, 3 wind cases and 3 traffic situations have been combined.
+Data consists of 21 different routes and for each route, 5 cars, 3 driving styles, 3 confort cases, 5 occupancy cases, 3 wind cases and 3 traffic situations have been combined.
 The cases are the following:

 * Driving style: agressive, moderate, defensive.
 * Confort: high, medium, low.